Caucasus hunter-gatherer: Ancient Greece, Aegean and Italy

 Beyond contributing to the population of mainland Europe through Bronze Age pastoralists of the Yamnaya, CHG also appears to have arrived on its own in the Aegean without Eastern European hunter–gatherer (EHG) ancestry and provided approximately 9–32% of ancestry to the Minoans.
 The origin of this CHG component might have been Central Anatolia.

 Genetic analysis shows that Iranian-related ancestry, which was widespread in the Aegean by the Middle Bronze Age in association with the Minoan and Mycenaean cultures, had also spread as far west as Sicily in substantial proportion at least by the time of the Mycenaeans.
 One possibility is this ancestry spread west along with the Mycenaean cultural expansion.
 An arrival of the CHG-related component in Southern Italy from the Southern part of the Balkan Peninsula, including the Peloponnese, is compatible with the identification of genetic corridors linking the two regions and the presence of Southern European ancient signatures in Italy.
 Collected data from Iron Age individuals dating from 900 to 200 BCE (including the Republican period) group shows a clear ancestry shift from the Copper Age, interpreted by ADMIXTURE as the addition of a Steppe-related ancestry component, and an increase in the Neolithic-Iranian component.

 Iran/Caucasus-related genetic influx was inferred in published individuals from the later Neolithic phases on the mainland (Peloponnese, around the fifth millennium BC) —but not earlier— as well as most of the EBA individuals from Euboea, Aegina and Koufonisia. comparison between ancient and modern samples, showing an overall similarity between Southern Italian and Iron Age Individuals, may suggest that the CHG/Iran_Neolithic signature reached the East side of the Adriatic Sea multiple times, or possibly as a continuous gene flow.
 Also in the Rocavecchia (1500–1365 BCE) In southern Italy.

 In prehistoric Sardinia, the component associated with Iranian farmers, or Caucasus-related ancestry, present in Mainland Italy since the Neolithic (together with the EEF and WHG components), gradually increases from 0% in the Early Chalcolithic to about 5.8% in the Bronze Age.
 In Novilara, Iron age, PN43 is slightly shifted towards Near Eastern populations in the PCA and shows a high proportion of the CHG/Iran Neolithic component in Admixture analysis. they confirmed these results also with Admixture analysis, where a great genetic influence from the CHG/Iran Neolithic component is observed in all Late Antiquity Pesaro individuals.

 Although largely absent in the preceding Iron Age, Iran N-like admixture entered Balkan populations in a multiphased manner, with some Roman-era-Early Medieval populations being modelled as deriving 0-15% of their ancestry from this source (Croatia Roman Beli Manastir and Šćitarjevo, Montenegro Doclea Roman), which in adjacent regions can be as high as 20-30% (Croatia Novo Selo Bunje, Zadar, and Trogir Dragulin).
+Iranian Neolithic Ancestry (~14%) is observed also in “ancient profile” on the French island of Corsica.